-So that’s it.
-So that’s the first light.
+That’s it.
+That’s the first light.
 Now the second light, I can’t remember the price of this one.
 You’ve just have to look at the link in the Amazon link in the description because I bought this quite a while ago, but, yeah, this is a really good one.

-So thank you Pixel for sending it to me.
+Thank you Pixel for sending it to me.
 But I liked this light because it has colours, right?
-So you don’t just have the standard white.
+You don’t just have the standard white.
 I’m going to turn this on and hopefully not blind you.

 But if I set this on the side, you’ll see it has different colours and it has different settings, so this is blue.
 And if I change it, this is now going to like orange.
 And with these different colours, you know, you can light the wall, you can light yourself and just have like to stuff variety of colour.

-So that’s the second option.
+That’s the second option.
 And RGB Video Light, these can get really expensive, but this one I think is priced not too badly.
-So that’s, I quite like that about it as well.
+I quite like that about it as well.

 Now, let’s move on to option number three and behind door number three, we have some camera lights.
-So this was a video light that I talked about.
-So these are quite slim.
+This was a video light that I talked about.
+These are quite slim.
 This one has options to have different colours.

-So you can put it against the wall and have different coloured wall options with, which is quite trendy right now on YouTube as I’m seeing.
-So this is probably one of my favourites, and completely underrated because I don’t know why I think people feel that it’s all technology, but I completely disagree.
+You can put it against the wall and have different coloured wall options with, which is quite trendy right now on YouTube as I’m seeing.
+This is probably one of my favourites, and completely underrated because I don’t know why I think people feel that it’s all technology, but I completely disagree.

-So the third option that I recommend and use is a good old camera light.
+The third option that I recommend and use is a good old camera light.
 Okay.
-So this is a bit old school.
+This is a bit old school.
 This one runs with external batteries.
-So you need– this one has, I can’t remember how many, but they’re AAA batteries.
+You need– this one has, I can’t remember how many, but they’re AAA batteries.